Carole Lieberman

-Carole Lieberman is an American medical doctor, psychiatrist, and author who has provided expert witness testimony for cases that have included the murder of Scott Amedure.
-She gained attention in 2011 due to comments she made suggesting video games cause aggression and lead to sexual assault.
+Carole Lieberman is an American psychiatrist and author who has provided expert witness testimony for cases including the murder of Scott Amedure.
+She gained attention in 2011 due to her suggesting video games cause aggression and lead to sexual assault.

 Biography

 Carole Lieberman was born and raised in New York City.
 She received her medical degree from Belgium's Université Catholique de Louvain and received her psychiatric residency training at New York University, Bellevue, where she was Chief Resident.
 She studied in London, England at the Anna Freud Hampstead Clinic as well as the Institute of Psychiatry/Maudsley Hospital.
 She is a diplomate of the American Board of Psychiatry and Neurology.
 She received her Master's of Public Health degree from the University of California, Los Angeles where she also serves as a member of Clinical Faculty in the department of Psychiatry.

 Lieberman has appeared as a media expert for TV news, radio talk shows, print publications, and other media outlets.
-She has appeared on The Dr. Phil show; The Insider: Celebrity Stalking and the Role of Social Media, CBS news, NBC news, ABC news, KTLA news, The Morton Report, news blogs and other media resources in both the U.S. and abroad.
+She has appeared on The Dr. Phil show; The Insider: Celebrity Stalking and the Role of Social Media, CBS news, NBC news, ABC news, KTLA news, The Morton Report. and news blogs.